 Retainers vs. Deposits: So what is the difference?

-As you know, the words “retainer” and “deposit” are used interchangeably.
-Meaning, we need to be careful with saying one thing and meaning another.
+The words “retainer” and “deposit” are often used interchangeably however there are differences between the two.
+We need to be careful with saying one thing and meaning another.
 Or vice versa.
-However, if we don’t know the difference or why it matters, it’s easy to just say f’ it, right!?!

 In a definitive sense, a retainer is a fee that is paid in advance in order to hold services (ie. a wedding or event date).
 While a deposit may also reserve a date, it is returned when the services have been completed.
 A retainer is by default non-refundable and is not returned.
 Instead, it gets applied to the total.